ct-clmsn/zmq-collectives-rs/README.md

 # [zmq-collectives-rs](https://github.com/ct-clmsn/zmq-collectives-rs)
 This library implements a [SPMD](https://en.m.wikipedia.org/wiki/SPMD) (single program multiple data) model and collective communication algorithms (Robert van de Geijn's Binomial Tree) in Rust using [0MQ](https://zeromq.org).
-Provides log2(N) algorithmic performance for each collective operation over N compute hosts.
+The library provides log2(N) algorithmic performance for each collective operation over N compute hosts.

-These algorithms are used in HPC (high performance computing/supercomputing) libraries and runtime systems like MPI and OpenSHMEM.
+These algorithms are used in HPC (high performance computing) / Supercomputing libraries and runtime systems like MPI and OpenSHMEM.

 ### Algorithms Implemented